See physics differently

 Take a look at shortlisted entries from last year for inspiration.

-Think about your passion; what you most enjoy doing, an issue or cause you care about, or your hero – someone you admire.
-We want you to identify and show us the part physics plays in making your passion happen.
+Think about the world around you ; what you most enjoy doing, an issue or cause you care about, or your hero – someone you admire.
+We want you to identify and show us how physics can help explain the mysteries in your everyday world.

 Parents and carers